AbirOvi1/WP-Movies-Custom-Post-Type/README.md

-#  Movies Custom Post Type Plugin
+#  WP Movies Custom Post Type Plugin

 A lightweight and developer-friendly **WordPress plugin** that adds a **Movies** custom post type with **Genres taxonomy** and **custom meta fields** (Director, Release Year).
 Perfect for learning or showcasing your WordPress development skills.